Skip to main content

 NRSVue

-who, though he existed in the form of God, did not regard equality with God as something to be exploited
+who, though he existed in the form of God, did not regard equality with God as something to be grasped

-who, although he existed in the form of God, did not regard equality with God a thing to be grasped
+Who, though he was in the form of God, did not regard equality with God something to be grasped

 REV

-who, existing in the form of God, did not consider being equal with God something to hold on to
+who, though being in the appearance of God, did not consider equality with God something to be grasped at

 2 Context

 The key term morphē (form) is the battleground.
 In Aristotelian philosophy, morphē denotes essential nature — the form that makes something what it is.
-But in popular Hellenistic usage, it could mean outward appearance or mode of existence.
-Which sense Paul intended determines whether the passage teaches that Christ possessed the essential nature of God or merely bore a godlike status or role.
+But in popular Hellenistic usage (and in the Septuagint), it more often meant outward appearance, mode of existence, or status.
+Which sense Paul intended determines whether the passage teaches that Christ possessed the essential nature of God or bore a godlike status, role, or image.
 The term harpagmos is equally contested: does it mean something already possessed and not exploited (res rapta), or something not yet possessed and not seized (res rapienda)?
+Roy Hoover's influential 1971 study argued the idiom harpagmon hēgeisthai typically describes an attitude toward something one already has — but lexicographers continue to debate whether that pattern fits this context, where the contrast is precisely between grasping and self-humbling.

 3 The Debate